 The 30-second version

 Women’s 50s bodies are dealing with four big shifts: declining estrogen, sodium sensitivity, insulin resistance, and accelerating bone loss.
-Specifically, the foods on this list amplify one or more of those four trajectories.
+The foods on this list amplify one or more of those four trajectories — and some do double duty.
+Caffeine is a good example: “It’s a vicious cycle.
+You’re reaching for caffeine because you’re having disrupted sleep, but the caffeine can stimulate the hot flashes and night sweats that keep waking you up,” says Dr. Lynn Pattimakiel, a certified menopause practitioner at Cleveland Clinic’s Center for Specialized Women’s Health.
 The most damaging cluster: refined sugar drinks, ultra-processed foods, processed meats, alcohol, and trans-fat-containing snacks.
-Eliminate or dramatically reduce the top 5 and you address 70 percent of the dietary damage.

 The sugary drinks (1–4)